 Filipino food may not be popular as that of Malay, Vietnamese and Thai but surely it has its own distinct flavor which we, Filipinos are very proud of.
-Definitely, there’s more to Filipino food than balut!
-Below is a list of Must-Try Filipino Food.
-Most of them are widely available everywhere in the Philippines.
+Definitely, there’s more to Filipino food than just balut!
+Below is a list of must-try food when you visit the Philippines.
+Most of them are widely available everywhere in the country so enjoy!

 Crispy Pata is a famous Filipino pork dish that uses a whole pig’s leg as a main ingredient.
 The leg (or pata) is made tender by simmering in water along with other spices like garlic and black pepper.
 It is then rubbed with seasonings and deep-fried until the texture becomes very crunchy outside while the inside is cooked and tender.
 This dish can be eaten as a main dish or pulutan (appetizer) along with pickled green papaya and a dipping sauce made from soy sauce, vinegar, a little bit of brown sugar, and chopped onions and chili.
 This is also best served with beer.